barseghyanartur/django-fobi/docs/index.rst

 Some of the upcoming/in-development features/improvements are:

 - Integration with `django-rest-framework` (in version 0.11).
+- Bootstrap 4 and Foundation 6 support (in version 0.12).
+- Wagtail integration (in version 0.13).

 See the `TODOS <https://raw.githubusercontent.com/barseghyanartur/django-fobi/master/TODOS.rst>`_ for the full list of planned-, pending- in-development- or to-be-implemented